PengNi/ccsmeth/README.md

 ## Acknowledgements
 - We thank Tse *et al.*, The Chinese University of Hong Kong (CUHK) Department of Chemical Pathology, for sharing their code and data, as reported by in [Proc Natl Acad Sci USA 2021; 118(5): e2019768118](https://doi.org/10.1073/pnas.2019768118).
-- Part of the code for haplotype were taken from [NanoMethPhase](https://github.com/vahidAK/NanoMethPhase).
+- Part of the code for haplotyping were taken from Akbari _et al._ [NanoMethPhase](https://github.com/vahidAK/NanoMethPhase).

 License